-Source: Bureau of Epidemiology and Bureau of HIV/STD and Viral Hepatitis Prevention, Houston Health Department, 2016
+Source: Bureau of Epidemiology and Bureau of HIV/STD and Viral Hepatitis Prevention, Houston Health Department, 2017

-Transmission risk factors that are associated with increased risk of HIV exposure and transmission include Men who have Sex with Men (MSM), injection drug use (IDU), MSM who also practice IDU (MSM/IDU), and heterosexual exposure.
+\Transmission risk factors that are associated with increased risk of HIV exposure and transmission include men who have sex with men (MSM), injection drug use (IDU), MSM who also practice IDU (MSM/IDU), and heterosexual exposure.

-- Although MSM have higher numbers of PLWH than the other risk groups, the proportion of diagnosed MSM living with HIV show evidence of met need and retention in care similar to those observed for other risk groups. - MSM also has a higher proportion of diagnosed PLWH who are virally suppressed, but a lower proportion of newly diagnosed PLWH who were successfully linked to care within three months of initial diagnosis. - Those with IDU as a primary transmission risk factor exhibited the lowest proportions of both met need and viral suppression.
+- Although MSM have higher numbers of PLWH than the other risk groups, the proportion of diagnosed MSM living with HIV with evidence of met need and retention in care is similar to those observed for other risk groups. - MSM also have a higher proportion of diagnosed PLWH who are virally suppressed but a lower proportion of newly diagnosed PLWH who were successfully linked to care within one month of initial diagnosis. - Those with IDU as a primary transmission risk factor exhibited the lowest proportions of individuals in each care continuum stage.

-Questions about the Houston EMA HIV Care Continuum can be directed to: Amber Harbolt, Health Planner in the Office of Support.
+Questions about the Houston EMA HIV Care Continuum can be directed to: Amber Harbolt, Health Planner in the Office of Support: amber.harbolt@cjo.hctx.net

-The methodology used to develop the Houston EMA Care Continuum:
+The methodology used to develop the Houston EMA HIV Care Continuum (HCC):

-Measure Definition Data Source(s) HIV diagnosed No. of persons diagnosed and living with HIV (PLWH) residing in Houston EMA through end of year (alive) Texas eHARS data Met need No. (%) of PLWH in Houston EMA with met need (at least one: medical visit, ART prescription, or CD4/VL test) in year.
-Texas Department of Linkage to care (pie chart) No. (%) of newly diagnosed PLWH in Houston EMA who were linked to medical care ("Met need") within N months of their HIV diagnosis State Health Services HIV Unmet Need Project (incl. eHARS, ELR, ARIES, ADAP, Medicaid, Retained in care No. (%) of PLWH in Houston EMA with at least 2 medical visits, ART prescriptions, or CD4/VL tests in year, at least 3 months apart private payer data) Virally suppressed No. (%) of PLWH in Houston EMA whose last viral load test of the year was <200 copies/mL Texas ELRs, ARIES labs, ADAP labs
+Measure Description Data source HIV diagnosed No. of persons diagnosed and living with HIV (PLWH) residing in Houston EMA through end of year (alive).
+Texas eHARS data Met need No. (%) of PLWH in Houston EMA with met need (at least one: medical visit, ART prescription, or CD4/VL test) in year.
+Towns Day advanta of Otata Linked to care (pie chart) No. (%) of newly diagnosed PLWH in Houston EMA who were linked to medical care ("Met need") within N months of their HIV diagnosis.
+Texas Department of State Health Services HIV Unmet Need Project (incl. eHARS, ELR, ARIES, ADAP, Medicaid, private payer data) Retained in care No. (%) of PLWH in Houston EMA with at least 2 medical visits, ART prescriptions, or CD4/VL tests in year, at least 3 months apart. private payer data) Virally suppressed No. (%) of PLWH in Houston EMA whose last viral load test of the year was ≤200 copies/mL.
+Texas ELRs, ARIES labs, ADAP labs

-ROADMAP TO ENDING HIV EPIDEMIC HOUSTON
+\ ROADMAP \ TO ENDING HIV EPIDEMIC HOUSTON

--December 2016-
+~December 2016~